kjgasser/githubSearch/README.md

 # Github Search

 > Check it out here: https://github-search-kelsey.herokuapp.com
 > This project gives a user the ability to make searches for Github users.
-I used React, Axios, and MDBootstrap React components to create this project.
+I used React via create react-app, Axios, and MDBootstrap React components to create this project.

 ![header of app](./src/images/header.png)